|

 with a NEW_CLI prefix.

-If more than one value is specified, a one will be chosen on a random basis.
+If more than one value is specified, one will be chosen on a random basis.

 It's possible to specify whole number ranges, like 49173600000-49173699999